How to Beat Roulette?

 The authors claimed that some gamblers tried to use their research in practice (which would be illegal under casino policy and most jurisdictional laws) and it’s recommended that you avoid this type of strategy in either land based or live dealer casino games.
 Even if it did work, you could end up losing a lot more than your chips…

 Chaos Theory is one of the most intriguing and complex of all scientific theorem.
 In the context of a highly complex roulette wheel environment, all you need is an edge over the house to win.

-No matter how small, an edge played consistently over time will generate profit.
 The Chaos Theory’s usage in Live Dealer and live casino roulette shares many similarities with the Physics of Roulette system outlined above.
 A player looking to achieve an edge in the chaotic spinning of wheel and ball can consider the entry point of the ball, the speed the wheel is spinning at and any bias the table has shown towards certain pockets on previous spins.